oshears/oshears/README.md

 -------

 # Collaborations
-Osaze is actively seeking opportunities to collaborate on Game Design projects related to 3D, multiplayer, and .
+Osaze is actively seeking opportunities to collaborate on game design projects related to 3D, multiplayer, and .
 Feel free to reach out by emailing [yoze15@gmail.com](mailto:yoze15@gmail.com).

 -------